ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

+&nbsp;     <strong>Knowledge</strong> is what you believe and retain after interpreting information

+&nbsp;     in context.
+Knowledge depends on assumptions, evidence quality, and judgment.

+&nbsp;   </p>

+&nbsp;   <p>

-&nbsp;     Statistics helps move from data to information and supports the formation of knowledge,
+&nbsp;     Statistics helps transform data into information and supports knowledge-building,

-&nbsp;     but it cannot guarantee that the knowledge is correct if the data is limited or misleading.
+&nbsp;     but it cannot guarantee correct knowledge if the inputs or interpretation are weak.

 &nbsp;   </p>